-In 2009 Walsh received the Campus Technology Innovator's award for his contributions to the field of Immersive Education (see award profile and "Best of Both Worlds" cover story).
+In 2009 Walsh received the Campus Technology Innovator's award for his pioneering role in establishing the field of Immersive Education (see award profile and "Best of Both Worlds" cover story).

 Walsh's work on Eagle Eyes was the outgrowth of Virtual Reality (VR) research that he conducted in the early 1990s.
 In 1997 he donated portions of his VR research to the open standards community by founding the Universal Media group through which he contributed his media cache concepts and technology to the Web3D Consortium and the international 3D community at large.

 An international best-selling technology author, Walsh has written over a dozen books and numerous articles for journals and magazines such as Dr. Dobb's Programming Journal, ACM SIGGRAPH Computer Graphics, New Architect (formerly Web Techniques), Mobilized Software, and MacTech Magazine (formerly MacTutor).